The Beginner’s Guide to Engaging U.S. History Bell Ringers & Warm-Ups

 🔁 1.
 Exit Ticket Review

-Why it works: It builds continuity and helps students track their own understanding over time.
+Why it works: It builds continuity between lessons and helps students track their thinking over time.

 🧠 2.
 Thought-Provoking Questions

-Why it works: Students practice argumentation and perspective-taking—key skills in history and life.
+Why it works: These prompts encourage argumentation, historical empathy, and multiple perspectives—core skills in both history and life.

 🌍 3.
 Connect to Current Events

-Bring in a headline or modern event and ask, What’s the historical connection?
+Bring in a recent news story or image and ask: What’s the historical connection?

 🗣 4.
 Quote of the Day

-Why it works: Students engage with primary sources in a low-stakes way.
+Why it works: Students engage with primary sources in a low-stakes way, building comfort with analysis and textual evidence.

 🕸 5.
 Concept Mapping